-The Company began drilling select targets in April of 2022, and to date has completed over 73,000 metres of drilling at the Itinga properties and over 33,000 at the Salinas project, yielding excellent results which were in line with nearby projects and established deposits.
+The Company began drilling select targets in April of 2022, and to date has completed over 81,000 metres of drilling at the Itinga properties and over 35,000 at the Salinas project, yielding excellent results which were in line with nearby projects and established deposits.

 The Company had identified at least twelve different NE-SW trending lithium-bearing LCT pegmatites.
 These mineralized bodies ranged from 1 to 24 metres in width and traced over a 1 km strike length.
-The average depth of the mineralized zones intersected to date is approximately 200 metres, however the Company intersected strong lithium grades and thicknesses up to 700 metres down dip.
+The average depth of the mineralized zones intersected to date is approximately 200 metres, however the

+Company intersected strong lithium grades and thicknesses up to 700 metres down dip.
 The style of mineralization found to date, characterized by several staked pegmatite vein sets, is consistent with other nearby lithium deposits.

 A maiden NI 43-101 mineral resource estimate was announced for the Bandeira and Galvani deposits in June 2023.
-SGS Geological Services ("SGS") was engaged to complete the National Instrument 43-101 ("NI 43-101") mineral resource estimate.
-Following this, the Company commenced a 50,000-metre expansion and definition drilling program for the second half of 2023 targeting Bandeira, the Galvani deposits, the Salinas target, as well as other prospective regional targets.
-In October 2023, the Company reported an updated Bandeira mineral resource estimate which formed the basis of a concurrently reported Preliminary Economic Assessment ("PEA") (the complete NI 43-101 technical report can be found on SEDAR+ at www.sedarplus.ca under the Company's issuer profile, as well as on the Company's website at www.lithiumionic.com).
 In April 2024, the Company completed an updated mineral resource estimate for the Bandeira deposit, prepared by GE21 Consultoria Mineral Ltda.("GE21").
 In May 2024, the Company announced the results of an NI 43-101 compliant Feasibility Study for Bandeira, prepared by AtkinsRéalis (formerly SNC Lavalin).
 Please see Mineral Resources and Feasibility Study below.

-A 4,000-metre drill program has been initiated on four properties located between two to ten kilometres from the Bandeira Project.
-This drilling program aims to test lithium soil anomalies identified by previous systematic mapping and soil geochemistry exploration programs.
+A 4,000-metre drill program has been completed on four properties located between two to ten kilometres from the Bandeira Project.
+This drilling program aimed to test lithium soil anomalies identified by previous systematic mapping and soil geochemistry exploration programs.